fogstand/CSC3916HW01/README.md

 - 🔴Create an ECHO server (from lecture)
 - 🔴Setup Heroku to auto deploy your application from your REPO CSC3916_HW1
 - 🔴Create a PostMan request that posts a body value to your API
-- 🔴 Create an environment variable $echo_body for the body of the request
+- 🔴 Create an environment variable $echo_body(set it to body value) for the body of the request

 – Asserts (test) must include: